TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/AssetMigration.rst

     code for `typo3conf/ext/`).
 Ideally change code within Fluid or TypoScript, so that you can use a `EXT:my_extension/Resources/Public/...`
     reference.
 Those will automatically point to the right :file:`_assets` directory.
-    For example, the :html:`f:uri.resource` ViewHelper will help you with this, as well as the TypoScript :ref:`stdWrap insertData and data path <t3tsref:data-type-gettext-path>` or :ref:`typolink <t3tsref:typolink>` / :ref:`IMG_RESOURCE <t3tsref:cobj-img-resource>`
+    For example, the :fluid:`f:uri.resource` ViewHelper will help you with this, as well as the TypoScript :ref:`stdWrap insertData and data path <t3tsref:data-type-gettext-path>` or :ref:`typolink <t3tsref:typolink>` / :ref:`IMG_RESOURCE <t3tsref:cobj-img-resource>`
     functionality.
 Also, in most YAML definitions you can use